 - the employee’s primary duty includes the exercise of discretion and independent judgment with respect to matters of significance, AND

-- the employee must be compensated on a salary or fee basis (as defined in the regulations) at a rate not less than $455 per week.
+- the employee must be compensated on a salary or fee basis (as defined in the regulations) at a rate not less than $455 per week (note: the rate may be higher in certain states).

 For the federal (Fair Labor Standards Act) version of the professional exemption to apply, all of the following must be satisfied: